yugr/Lalambda/21/practice.md

 whoami: cannot find name for user ID 1000
 ```

-Ok, looks like at least coreutils are not failing.
+Ok, looks like at least coreutils handle memory exhaustion correctly
+(which is not surprising as they have been a standard verification
+target in past 30+ years).

-But let's try something more complicated:
+But more complicated apps do fail:
 ```
 $ LD_PRELOAD=$HOME/src/failing-malloc/bin/libfailingmalloc.so perl -e 'print;'
 failingmalloc: intercepting malloc in '/usr/bin/perl -e print;'